leovinogradov/basic-serverless-express-app/README.md

+## This repo
+The below steps have already been run and configured with us-west-1 and runtime env nodejs12.x You should be able to set up with just the 2 following commands:
+1. Run `aws config` to enter aws access keys
+2. Run `npm run setup` (Windows users: `npm run win-setup`) to set up and deploy to aws

 ## Example

 In addition to a basic Lambda function and Express server, the `example` directory includes a [Swagger file](http://swagger.io/specification/), [CloudFormation template](https://aws.amazon.com/cloudformation/aws-cloudformation-templates/) with [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model), and helper scripts to help you set up and manage your application.